dunhamsteve/aoc2021/README.md

 Using a second SortedMap for the unvisited nodes: (score,Point) -> ()

     ./build/exec/day15  2.77s user 0.05s system 99% cpu 2.836 total

+**Day 16**

+Spent way too much time tracking down < 16 vs <= 16.
+Other than that pretty straightforward.
+For fun, I decided to write a little combinator parser instead of using Data.String.Parser.
+The "Show Packet" was a little bit of a pain because it had to be total, so I had to work in a Nat for depth.